Fyxerz/Prod/prod prep/components.md

     	+ if table[rows asterisk columns]
     	+ changeable on actual preview.

-+ Inline texst entities - Check all characters
++ Inline text entities - Check all characters
 	+ Bold (b)
 		+ Start on asterisk end at next one.
 	+ Italic (i)